SCCF 2023 – 2024 GRANT RECIPIENTS

 MEASURABLE OUTCOMES

 Quantitative measurements of how many assemblies are facilitated or how many Kindness Coins are distributed.
 Ben’s Bells will work directly with each school to conduct pre and post surveys to help measure the qualitative results of kindness.
+Scientific research is growing in support of the physical and mental health benefits of practicing intentional kindness, gratitude and self compassion.

 WEBSITE

-BIG BROTHERS BIG SISTERS OF TUCSON (BBBS) – 12th YEAR GRANT
+BIG BROTHERS BIG SISTERS OF TUCSON (BBBS) – 13TH YEAR GRANT $15,000

 AGENCY BACKGROUND